 Read Bootsie Barker Bites by Barbara Bottner.
 Make copies of the book pages, possibly enlarged.

-During the second read-through, on each page where Bootsie does something mean, urge children to brainstorm ideas of what the main character could have said or done to help the situation.
+During the second read-through, on each page where Bootsie does something mean, encourage children to brainstorm ideas of what the main character could have said or done to help the situation.

 Write those ideas on the pages to help the children remember the strategies.

-While teaching and modelling safety, avoid inhibiting children’s natural curiosity and growing independence.
+While teaching and modeling safety, try not to inhibit children’s natural curiosity and growing independence.

 Be ready to answer all their questions about “why” things need to be done a certain way to stay safe.
 And remain on the lookout for those preschoolers who test the boundaries!